bryancarl7/CIS-410-Assignment1/README.md

 I know this must change going forward and I fully intend on switching to the older engine but I hope you're willing to overlook it for the first assignment.
 I was able to implement the full tutorial as well as the double jump, but my gameside logic was a little sloppy to say the least.
 I wasn't able to implement the WebGL, but It ran inside unity and on pretty much every other build platform.
+I shared this file with Eric's CS account as I couldn't find the other two to share with, but since it's a public repository it shouldn't be a problem, but again, please let me know if you have any issues

 Best,
 Bryan Carl